CCOFS Oral and Maxillofacial Fellowship

 The focus of the fellowship will be to focus on major reconstructive and orthognathic surgery to include; extensive exposure and advanced clinical training for oral and maxillofacial surgeons in orthognathic surgery, temporomandibular joint surgery, and major bone grafting with subsequent implant reconstruction.
 This fellowship will have a stipend.

 The OMS selected for this position must be able to obtain either an unrestricted NC dental license or North Carolina medical license, obtain hospital privileges and be available from July 1st 2017 through June 30, 2018.
 The candidate will have extensive exposure to consultations, diagnosis, interdisciplinary treatment planning and treatment and management of patients.
 It is expected that the candidate will be involved with several hundred cases.
 The candidate will also be expected to take some call at local hospitals and perform various other functions related to oral surgery.
 The fellow will have two weeks’ vacation that must be approved in advance.

-Carolinas Center for Oral & Facial Surgery is located in Charlotte, North Carolina and is accredited by AAAHC and has 11 surgeons, 5 locations and OR suites at four locations.
+Carolinas Center for Oral & Facial Surgery is located in Charlotte, North Carolina and is accredited by AAAHC and has 11 surgeons, multiple locations in the Carolinas and OR suites at four locations.
 The surgeons are well published and several lecture nationally in several areas of the OMS specialty.

 Matthew E. Dudziak, DDS, MD

 Dr. Matthew Dudziak attended University of California at Riverside and following graduation he attended New York University College of Dentistry.
 After earning his DDS degree, Dr. Dudziak completed his medical school, an entire year of General Surgery and Oral and Maxillofacial Surgery training at the Louisiana State University in New Orleans.